kubermatic/docs/content/kubermatic/master/guides/audit_logging/_index.en.md

 #### Audit Policy Presets

 KKP supports a set of maintained audit policies as presets in case you do not want to tune the audit policy for yourself.
-A preset can be selected by setting the field `auditLogging.policyPreset` on a user-cluster spec (when audit logging is enabled).
+A preset can be selected during cluster creation in the UI or by setting the field `auditLogging.policyPreset` on a user-cluster spec (when audit logging is enabled).
 The preset selection can be unset by setting the field to an empty string.

 {{% notice note %}}
 Enabling an audit policy preset on your user-cluster will override any manual changes to the `audit-config` ConfigMap.